SIG BRIDGE

 Focused Academic and Athletic Excellence

-Welcome to the Bridge Program, a progressive approach to combining the pursuit of focused academic and athletic goals for 8th, 9th and 10th graders.
-The Bridge Program consists of a full school year of studies and athletic training all held at Stop It Goaltending.
-Brian Daccord, the founder of Stop It Goaltending, Boston University Men’s Hockey Goaltending Coach, as well as a former NHL goalie coach and scout, is the program founder and each year selects a small group of eight male and four female dedicated goalies determined to propel their development.
-The results are remarkable as demonstrated in this video progress report.
-Interested goalies are encourage to fill out the application form below.
+Welcome to the Bridge Program, a progressive approach to combining the pursuit of focused academic and athletic goals for 7th, 8th, 9th and 10th graders.
+The Bridge Program consists of a full school year of studies and goaltending training all held at Stop It Goaltending.
+Brian Daccord, the founder of Stop It Goaltending and the Director of Goaltending Scouting and Development for the Detroit Red Wings, is the program founder and leader.
+Each year, elite goalies determined to propel their development are accepted into the program.
+The results are remarkable as demonstrated in the video progress report below.
+Interested goalies are encouraged to fill out the application form below.

 Apply Today